PaddyConnolly/advent-of-code/README.md

 ## Day 4

 Very quick one today, on the first part I got the correct answer on the first try, which is the first time that happened, I think the new planning method works a lot better.
 The second part took slightly longer, but only because I forgot to reset the counts when looping through.

+## Day 5

+First part took a while, forgot about the possibility of overlapping ranges, but once I rebuilt it with range merging it made the second part easy.